-Mr. Bowers, Mr. Thurston
+Mr. Thurston, Mr. Bowers

-Requirements for the major in chemistry.
+Requirements for a major in chemistry:

-(a) Credits must be presented in each field of chemistry as follows:
+A. Credits must be presented in each field of chemistry as follows:

-General inorganic chemistry-12 credits.
+General inorganic chemistry 12 credits

-Organic chemistry-19 credits.

-Analytical chemistry: qualitative-5 credits, quantitative-5 credits.

-Physical chemistry-10 credits.

-- (b) Mathematics should be elected in the freshman year. - (c) Physics should be elected in the sophomore year. - (d) Minor fields should be in mathematics, physics, or biology.
+Organic chemistry 15 credits

+Analytical chemistry 15 credits

+Qualitative 6 credits

+Quantitative 9 credits

+Physical chemistry 10 credits

+B. A minimum of 24 upper division credits must be presented.

+C. Minor fields should be in Mathematics, Physics, or Biology.
 A double minor is recommended.
-Special permission from the major professor must be obtained for any other minor. - (e) A minimum of 24 upper division credits must be presented.
+Special permission from the major professor must be obtained for any other minor.